fsprojects/FAKE/help/markdown/core-targets.md

 ## Final targets

 Final targets can be used for TearDown functionality.
-These targets will be executed even if the build fails but have to be activated via ActivateFinal().
+These targets will be executed even if the build fails but have to be activated via Target.ActivateFinal().

 	Target.CreateFinal "CloseSomePrograms" (fun _ ->
 		// close stuff and release resources